hugopow/cse/README.md

 chmod +x cse-install.sh

 # Edit the script and remove/add your details
-#Run the script with
+#Run the script with as root.
+The script will do the rest.

 sh cse-install.sh

-...as root.
-The script will do the rest.